Zaiyong/personal-page/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a Data Scientist based in Hamburg, Germany specializing in digital transformation and predictive maintenance.
+I'm a Data Scientist based in Hamburg, Germany who specializes in digital transformation and predictive maintenance.